 On April 13, 2000 the Company issued 1,500 shares of 6% cumulative convertible preferred stock plus a warrant for 75,000 shares of our common stock to two members of its Board of Directors for \$1,500,000 on terms more favorable to the Company than it was then able to obtain from outside investors.
-The shares are convertible at the option of the holders into common stock at \$3.77 per share (based on the face value of the preferred shares), and will be converted automatically on April 13, 2002 if they have not been converted before then.
-The conversion price may be below the trading market price of the stock at the time of conversion.
+The shares are initially convertible at the option of the holders into common stock at \$3.77 per share (based on the face value of the preferred shares), and will be converted automatically on April 13, 2002 if they have not been converted before then.
+The conversion price is subject to adjustment upon certain equity transactions, as defined by the applicable agreement and may be below the trading market price of the stock at the time of conversion.
 The Company has valued the beneficial conversion feature reflecting the April 13, 2000 commitment date and the most beneficial per share discount available to the preferred shareholders.
 Such value was \$481,000 and is treated as a deemed dividend as of the commitment date.
 The holders of the preferred stock have liquidation rights equal to their original investment plus accrued but unpaid dividends.